brianleroux/quick-vim/README.md

 - https://github.com/altercation/vim-colors-solarized.git
 - https://github.com/plasticboy/vim-markdown.git

-vim is surprisely powerful stand-alone. odds are you don't *really* need that bundle. try to work with the stock install. you'll be surprised! and less, dependant on custom schemes. (ironic)
+Vim is surprisely powerful stand-alone, odds are you don't *really* need a particular plugin bundle.
+Try to work with the stock install.
+You'll be surprised!
+And less, dependant on custom schemes.
+(Ironic words for a vim config project, I know.)

-if you do need more, you can always fork this repo, create a branch, modify the bundles.txt to your hearts desire. if you find a bundle that meets the criteria above that you think I should check out: pls send a pull request!
+If you do need more, you can always fork this repo, create a branch, modify the bundles.txt to your hearts desire.
+If you find a bundle that meets the criteria above that you think I should check out: pls send a pull request!

 ## usage

-quick-vim requires a bash and git. from there:
+Getting started with `quick-vim` is easy:

     git clone git://github.com/brianleroux/quick-vim.git
     cd quick-vim
     ./quick-vim install

-you can reset to the default vim env by simply:
+You can reset to the default/previous vim env simply:

     ./quick-vim uninstall

-brute force upgrade it all:
+Brute force upgrade everything:

     ./quick-vim upgrade

-thats it.
+And thats it.